A cell decomposition of the Fulton MacPherson operad: Configurations and labelled trees

 We show the continuity of $\Phi$ both with respect the parameters $(a_1,\dots,a_k) \in \stackrel{\circ}{\Delta_k}$ and the configuration points $(z_1,\dots,z_k) \in F_k(\bcc)$.

 \begin{Thm} The function is continuous. \end{Thm} \begin{proof}

 The collection of roots of the monic polynomial $p(z)$, counted with multiplicity, form an element of the symmetric product $r \in SP^{k-1}(\bcc)$ that depends continuously on the parameters $a_i$'s and the $z_i$'s since the coefficients of $p(z)$ also depend continuously on them.
 The underlying set of $r$ is the set $Crit$ of critical points of $h$.
 For a small variation of the parameters a critical point $b$ of order $m$, i.e. a zero of the polynomial $p$ of order $m-1$, either moves to a critical point $b'$ of the same order, or it splits into a collection of $j>1$ critical points $b_1,\dots,b_j$ of respective lower orders $m_1,\dots,m_j$ satisfying $\sum_{l=1}^j(m_l-1)=m-1 \, .$ We deal with both cases at once allowing $j \geq 1$.
 The values of $|h|$ and $\arg(h)$ at the critical point $b$ vary continuously, in the sense that their value on $b_1,\dots,b_j$ are arbitrarily close to their respective value on $b$.
 In particular the maximum $M= \max_{Crit} |h|$ varies continuously.
 Consider a small deformation of the parameters $a_i, z_i$.
 The following cases can occurr: \bit \item The number of critical points does not change, and $\arg(h)$ remains equal for critical points connected by a flow line.
 Then the admissible tree $T \in \Tau_k$ labelling $tr=\Phi(a_1,\dots,a_k,z_1,\dots,z_k) \in Tr_k$ is constant; the flow lines vary by a small deformation, and so do the "angles" between them at the zeros $z_1,\dots,z_k$.
 By "angle" between successive flow lines $\gamma_1, \gamma_2$ in the cyclic ordering at $z_i$ we mean the difference $\arg(h(\gamma_2))-\arg(h(\gamma_1))$.
 This ensures that $f:Crit \to (0,1]$ and $g_i:E_{v_i} \to (0,1]$ vary by a small deformation and so does the labelled tree $tr$. \item The number of critical points is constant, but $\arg(h)$, along the deformation, has distinct values on critical points originally connected by a flow line.
 In this and the next case the labelled tree $tr$ changes "shape", i.e. the underlying admissible tree $T$ varies.
-There is still a small deformation if we consider {\em broken flow lines}, the concatenation of flow lines from a critical point towards a white vertex, obtained either by following the left path or the right path.
-The identifications defining the topology of $Tr_k$ ensure that $tr$ varies by a small deformation. \item The number of critical points of $Crit$ increases by $n$ along the deformation.
-Then the number of flow lines increases by $2n$.
-Some of the original (broken) flow lines split into multiple very close flow lines, or some new very short flow lines connect critical points originated by splitting a single critical point along the deformation.
-Also in this case $tr$ varies by a small deformation. \eit \end{proof} \begin{Thm} The map $\Phi_{a_1,\dots,a_k}: \mathcal{M}_{0,k+1} \to Tr_k$ is a homeomorphism. \end{Thm} \begin{proof} We know that the function $\Phi_{a_1,\dots,a_k}$ is continuous and bijective, by Theorem \ref{thm:bij} and Theorem \ref{thm:cont} for fixed parameters $a_1,\dots,a_k$.
-We extend $\Phi$ it to a continuos function $\bar{\Phi}$ between compactifications.
-For $k>2$ consider the compactification $(\bcc^k-\{0\})/(\bcc \rtimes \bcc^*) \cong \CP^{k-2}$ of the moduli space $F_k(\bcc)/(\bcc \rtimes \bcc^*)$.
-We define the extension